pontus/LocalEGA/docs/submission.rst

 As mentioned above, the implementation is based on Java library Apache Mina SSHD.

-Sources are located at the separate repo: https://github.com/neicnordic/LocalEGA-inbox Essentially, it's a Spring-based Maven project, integrated with the :ref:`mq`.
+.. note:: Sources are located at the separate repo: https://github.com/neicnordic/LocalEGA-inbox
+          Essentially, it's a Spring-based Maven project, integrated with the :ref:`mq`.

 .. _s3-inbox:

 S3 Proxy Inbox
 ^^^^^^^^^^^^^^

+.. note:: Sources are located at the separate repo: https://github.com/neicnordic/S3-Upload-Proxy

 The S3 Proxy uses access tokens as the main authentication mechanism.